 How Much Does a Tailor Cost?
 Price Guide by Alteration Type

-A professional tailor costs $15–$30 for basic hemming, $30–$75 for waist and side seam adjustments, and $75–$200+ for complex restructuring like shoulder modifications or suit alterations — with urban tailors charging 20–40% more than rural providers.
-The total cost depends on three factors: the alteration type, the fabric complexity, and whether the job requires a single visit or multiple fittings.
+Professional tailoring costs range from $15–$30 for basic hemming to $75–$200+ for complex restructuring like shoulder modifications or suit alterations.
+Urban tailors charge 20–40% more than rural providers.
+Three factors determine your total cost: the alteration type, fabric complexity, and whether the job requires a single visit or multiple fittings.

 Average Tailor Cost by Alteration Type

-Professional tailoring prices vary significantly based on the complexity of the work required.
-The table below represents standard single-layer fabric pricing across most U.S. tailoring markets — expect to pay 30–60% more for leather, silk, velvet, and specialty fabrics.
+Professional tailoring prices vary based on work complexity.
+The table below shows standard single-layer fabric pricing across most U.S. markets — expect 30–60% higher costs for leather, silk, velvet, and specialty fabrics.

 | Alteration Type | Low End | High End | Average | Rush Surcharge |